-Importantly, Tobin is also learning to value
+Importantly, tobin is also learning to value

 own work as professional,

 for instance

-demanding to be billed

-on the show poster and in the press

 when significant original

 creative and technical

 work is done.

-designers to garner respect in theatre and dance.
-Though lighting design is receiving more recognition, the sound designer is still brought in last on a production, given the smallest budget, the least amount of time to work, and the lowest fees.
+brought in last on a production, given the smallest budget, the least amount of time to work, and the lowest fees.
 Tobin and her peers are developing new ways of working and new expectations of a theatre experience, but also showing the way for future sound designers in terms of fees and work conditions.
 Importantly, Tobin is also learning to value own work as professional, for instance demanding to be billed on the show poster and in the press when significant original creative and technical work is done.